Tyler-Oswald/GPIO-tele-op-control/README.md

 Use the keys or a gamepad to manually control the car.
 Once you become confident in controlling the car, collect the data for training the DNN model.

 The data collection can be enabled and stopped by pressing `r` key or red 'B' button on gamepad.
 Once recording is enabled, the video feed and the corresponding control inputs are stored in `out-video.avi` and `out-key.csv` files, respectively.
 Later, we will use these files for training.
+The car stops recording automatically when 900 frames are recorded.

 If recording more than one time, rename recorded avi and csv files to out-video-XX.avi and out-key-XX.csv where XX with appropriate numbers.

-Compress all the recorded files into a single zip file, say Dataset.zip, and copy the file to the host PC.
+Compress all the recorded files into a single zip file, say Dataset.zip.

-    $ zip Dataset.zip out-*
+    $ zip Dataset.zip dataset/out-*

-    updating: out-key.csv (deflated 81%)
-    updating: out-video.avi (deflated 3%)
+ Copy the file to the host PC (run this on the host PC):

+    $ scp deepracer@<your_cars_ip_addr>:/home/deepracer/DeepPicar-DeepRacer/Dataset.zip .

 ## Train the model

 Open the colab notebook.
-Following the notebook, you will upload the dataset to the colab, train the model, and download the model back to your PC.
+Following the notebook, you will upload the dataset to the colab, train the model, and download the model to your PC.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ahmedius2/DeepPicar-DeepRacer/blob/main/RunAll.ipynb)

-After you are done training, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the DeepRacer as follows:
+After you are done training, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the DeepRacer as follows (run this on the host PC):

-    run on terminal on your local machine

-    scp ~/Downloads/large-200x66x3.tflite deepracer@<your_car_ip>:/home/deepracer/DeepPicar-v3-awsdeepracer/models
+    $ scp ~/Downloads/large-200x66x3.tflite deepracer@<your_cars_ip_addr>:/home/deepracer/DeepPicar-DeepRacer/models

 ## Autonomous control